andela-bmustapha/trackr/README.md

 # Trackr

-Trackr is a productivity management application that helps users keep track of location where they are most active without any effort from the user save a click of a button.
+Trackr is an android based productivity management application that helps users keep track of location where they are most active without any effort from the user save a click of a button.

 ### How to use